Interior Design (INTD)

 INTD2250 DRAWING III

 Intermediate drawing course exploring the production of interior architectural drawing using digital drawing software.
 Orthographic and three-dimensional drawing are produced.
 Emphasis is placed on the production of drawings for studio design explorations and presentations.
-Prerequisite: INTD1750 (4 credits)
+Prerequisite: INTD1750 (3 credits) fall

 INTD2500 INTERIOR STUDIO IV